martinothamar/Fast.PRNGs.NET/README.md

 There is likely overhead in capturing hardware counters, so these should be more "correct"

+NOTE - MWC256 is likely poorly implemented (it is supposed to be faster).
+As seen in the instrumented benchmark below there are a lot of branch mispredictions.
+This is clear from the generated assembly atm but I'm not sure why those branching instructions are generated. `UInt128` support is pretty new so maybe there are some inefficiencies there.

 ![Scaling iterations](/img/perf-scaling.png "Scaling iterations")

 #### With hardware counters